 - SafeWalk Program- Anytime a student or employee feels unsafe walking on campus or to their nearby residence, they can request a SafeWalker.
 The SafeWalk Program offers safe walk trained escorts for Naropa students and employees on the Arapahoe Campus or to their residences in the nearby Goss-Grove neighborhood (from 15th Street to Folsom Street and from Arapahoe Avenue to Canyon Boulevard).
-The SafeWalkers are trained Naropa staff members, who carry cell phones and keep in contact with their supervisor while escorting students or employees requesting the service.
-Escorts begin the service starting at 5pm and can be reached by calling 303-944-4789.
-Hours of operation during semesters are Monday through Thursday from 5pm-10pm. - Orientation- During orientation students are provided with contact information for Campus Safety and the Boulder Police Department in the case of emergencies.

-- Residence Hall Orientation Students are trained on the safety features of the building during orientation. - Naropa Student Handbook- Annually the University electronically publishes the Naropa Student Handbook online.
-This handbook includes safety and security considerations and ideas to enhance the personal and collective safety of the Naropa community. - Title IX Trainings- Faculty and staff are required to receive annual Title IX compliance training, titled "Creating a Culture of Respect" that includes information about the University's obligation to respond to incidents of sexual assault, domestic violence, dating violence and stalking, as well as sexual harassment and gender discrimination.
+The SafeWalkers are Naropa staff members, who carry cell phones and keep in contact with their supervisor while escorting students or employees requesting the service.
+Escort service begins starting at 3:30pm and can be reached by calling 303-944-4789.
+Hours of operation during semesters are Sunday through Saturday from 3:30pm-10pm. - Orientation During orientation students are provided with contact information for Campus Safety and the Boulder Police Department in the case of emergencies.
+They also receive general personal safety tips. - Residence Hall Orientation Students are trained on the safety features of the building during orientation. - Naropa Student Handbook- Annually the University electronically publishes the Naropa Student Handbook online.
+This handbook includes safety and security considerations and ideas to enhance the personal and collective safety of the Naropa community. - Title IX Trainings Faculty and staff are required to receive annual Title IX compliance training, titled "Creating a Culture of Respect", that includes information about the University's obligation to respond to incidents of sexual assault, domestic violence, dating violence and stalking, as well as sexual harassment and gender discrimination.
 Training regarding prevention, awareness and bystander intervention will be offered periodically throughout the academic year and made available to faculty, staff, and students.
-Students are also provided the opportunity to take an online Title IX training course that also explains the University's obligation to respond to incidents of gender inequity, sexual misconduct, and relationship violence and provides information regarding risk reduction and bystander intervention as well as the impact of drugs and alcohol. - Campus Safety- Upon request from university departments, the Assistant Director for Safety and Facilities will attend meetings to provide up-to-date crime prevention information and to hear the concerns of community members about crime and safety issues.
+Students are also provided the opportunity to take an online Title IX training course that also explains the University's obligation to respond to incidents of gender inequity, sexual misconduct, and relationship violence and provides information regarding risk reduction and bystander intervention as well as the impact of drugs and alcohol.

+• Campus Safety- Upon request from university departments, the Assistant Director of Campus Safety will attend meetings to provide up-to-date crime prevention information and to hear the concerns of community members about crime and safety issues.